What is the different between a Scale and a Mode?

 D Mixolydian blues

-Each mode contains notes and chords common to the major scale.
+Each mode contains notes and chords common to a corresponding, related major scale.
 So it is easy to inadvertently slip into a mode's related major scale.
-When that happens, you have lost the mode and have actually moved into a major key.
+When that happens, you have lost the mode and have actually modulated into a major key.
 This can occur melodically or harmonically or both.
 Basically avoid or handle with care the D to G as that is the V to I in our G major example.

 One of the keys to all this mode or modal stuff is that the harmonic function of a chord, its I, II, III, IV, V, VI, VII is different in each mode for each chord.
 Here is how the Am chord functions in each mode: